fergalcob/gamedb-live/README.md

 * Once this has been created, we can take the Access Keys and the bucket URL and set these variables within our project

+#### AWS RDS(For Database Management)

+* Within AWS, we can also create a database from the RDS console

+* Here we choose the type of database(PostgreSQL in this case) and set it up with an admin user and password and also ensure that public access is enabled

+* With this done and the database created, we can take the URL and admin details to add to the project

 ### Heroku

 * After signing in to the Heroku Dashboard, choose to create a new app